OUSWAT/myrorss-deep-learning/README.md

 ## Data Exploration

+When comparing SHAVE and 2011_qc datasets, I get a list ```n_list``` which contains the number of pixels above a chosen threshold for every image in the dataset.
+The 2011_qc dataset has a much higher proportion of samples with very high (> 1000/3600 pixels) above threshold.
+A proportion of these could be removed.

+Also, the 2011_qc dataset contains no targets where max_MESH < 20, while SHAVE has no such restraint.

 ### Dataset Creation

 Year: 2010
 Months: 05
 decide: 100 pixels with MESH > 20 within inner 40x40 pixel box
 ### Datasets

 Datasets are saved in /myrorss-deep-learning/datasets.
 ID's include '2011_qc', 'shave'.